 Directed by Robert Wiene.
 With Werner Krauss and Conrad Veidt.
 The granddaddy of German Expressionist films is an eerie, twisted psychodrama that unfolds on artificial, abstract sets.
 A carnival hypnotist commands a sleepwalker to commit a series of grisly murders.
 “One of the most exciting and inspired horror movies ever made” —Time Out Film Guide.
 Restored version.
-The movie will be introduced by CWRU film studies professor (and horror film expert) Rob Spadoni.
+The movie will be introduced at 7:00 by CWRU film studies professor (and horror film expert) Rob Spadoni.

 (Germany, 1920, silent with English intertitles and music track, color-tinted b&w, Blu-ray, 75 min.)